 If you occasionally are in need of an extra hand, you must have someone travelling with you.
 Our guides need to be available to all passengers on board and can unfortunately not provide extra attention to someone in need of special assistance.

 It is very important to have full medical, emergency evacuation and repatriation coverage throughout your voyage.
 Please make sure your insurance covers Covid-19.

 PASSPORT & VISA

-- Credit cards (VISA, MasterCard, AmEx) are accepted in most shops in Longyearbyen and Ny-Ålesund
+The currency in Norway is Norwegian Krone (NOK).
+Credit cards (VISA, MasterCard, AmEx) are accepted in the shops in along the norwegian coast and Svalbard.

-- If you have a travel companion, we recommend that you pack a few items in each other’s luggage.
-If your luggage goes missing, you will still have some of your items and a change of clothes available.
+- If you have a travel companion, pack a few items in each other’s luggage.
+If your luggage goes missing, you will still have some of your items available.

 - There are no street names in Longyearbyen, they only use street numbers.

 - Longyearbyen was named after the American John Munroe Longyear, who founded the Arctic Coal Company in 1906.
 The settlement was first named Longyear City but was later changed to Longyearbyen.

 - If visiting Ny-Ålesund, you can send a card from the northernmost post office in the world.
 But please note that it can take weeks before the card arrives at its recipient.

 - Common practice is to leave your shoes at the entrance, traditionally to keep the coal dust out.

 - Longyearbyen’s houses are built on stilts, due to the permafrost.